 As legendary jazz critic, Nat Hentoff wrote “. . . never before have I heard this lyrically powerful a fusion of Jewish and jazz souls on fire. . .”
 The Afro-Semitic Experience's music is described by critic Carlos Ramos as "a whoopin', hollerin', testifyin' celebration of multicultural soul music.
 Imagine Charles Mingus sitting in with a Klezmer band, playing Gospel music set to the polyrhythmic pace of congas and bongos."

-Baba David Coleman, drummer, teacher, priest, and founding member of the Afro-Semitic Experience is suffering from stage IV cancer that has spread throughout his body.
+Baba David Coleman, drummer, teacher, priest, and founding member of the Afro-Semitic Experience died peacefully on Saturday night, February 27, surrounded by his family.
+He had recently been diagnosed with stage IV liver cancer that had entered his lungs.

-Here is the link for the Go Fund Me page to support Baba David Coleman:
+If you wish to help the family defray the costs of the funeral, here is the link for the Go Fund Me page to support Baba David Coleman and his family:

 LETTERS FROM THE AFFAIR: Highlights reel